Fertility Medication Reference Guide

 Baby Aspirin

-Baby Aspirin 81 mg Tablets should be started when you are beginning the process to actively conceive.
-They
+Baby Aspirin 81 mg Tablets should be started when you are beginning the

-should be taken daily through 34 weeks of pregnancy.
+weeks of pregnancy.
 They are used to decrease the stickiness of platelets

 and to increase uterine blood flow.